-The atavistic instinct leads the mothers to give birth to all together.
+The atavistic instinct leads the mothers to give birth to altogether.
 At least eighty percent of the babies are born in these 2 or 3 weeks.
-This strategy makes predatory raptors, such as lions, leopards, cheetahs, hyenas and wild dogs fail to affect the size of the herd.
+This strategy makes predatory raptors, such as lions, leopards, cheetahs, hyenas, and wild dogs fail to affect the size of the herd.
 In this way succeeds in maintaining a balance between the number of born and surviving animals and the number of dead animals during the year.

 Move from Lake Ndutu area

 The life of the Wildebeests is an eternal journey in eternal migration.
 The birth of the Wildebeests has a precise place where it is held and are around the lake Ndutu in the south of the Serengeti.